Distance Functions and Generalized Means: Duality and Taxonomy: Concluding Comments

 \section{Concluding Comments}

-We have introduced a new {generalized directional F\"are-Lovell distance function}.
-This distance function extends to the full netput space the generalized F\"are-Lovell input efficiency measure recently proposed in \cite{bck20}.
-Paralleling the results established in \cite{bck20}, we have established that one can obtain the directional distance function \cite{ccf98} when $p$ tends to minus infinity, the F\"are-Lovell directional distance function \cite{bck11} for $p=1$, the asymmetric directional distance function when $p$ tends to minus infinity, and finally a directional version of the multiplicative F\"are-Lovell measure when $p=0$.
+We have introduced a new generalized mean directional distance function.
+This distance function extends the generalized F\"are-Lovell input efficiency measure recently proposed in \cite{bck20} to the full netput space.
+Building on the results established in \cite{bck20}, we have shown that the directional distance function \cite{ccf98} is recovered as \( p \to -\infty \), the F\"are-Lovell directional distance function \cite{bck11} is obtained when \( p = 1 \), the asymmetric directional distance function emerges as \( p \to -\infty \), and a directional version of the multiplicative F\"are-Lovell measure corresponds to \( p = 0 \).